Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a

 This important characteristic will be further discussed when considering using these datasets with dedicated machine-learning models.
-It is worth reporting that the cache sub-classes within the CPU class comprise many lower-level features.
-The detailed features are not shown on a separate plot, simplifying the visualization.
-However, in this case, the most significant features are related to the cache's read/write access.

-Finally, the dataset was analyzed also considering the temporal dimension.
-In this case, attributes sampled at different simulation times were considered separately.
-The observed behavior is consistent with the one observed in the cumulative case, with a portion of the faulty executions easily distinguishable from the non-faulty ones and a hard-to-detect region.
-Figure \ref{fig:pcaTime} shows the detail of the hard-to-detect area, plotted using a two-components PCA for the qsort benchmark.
-Ten checkpoints are displayed.
-Interestingly, results obtained from this analysis seem to suggest that the temporal dimension does not carry significant information content.
-In particular, it is insufficient to improve separation in the hard-to-detect region of the dataset.
-A higher number of temporal steps led to similar results.
+Finally, the dataset was analyzed considering the temporal dimension by sampling all features at different simulation times.
+The observed behavior is consistent with the one observed in the previous cumulative case.
+Interestingly, fault executions can still be detected, and \ac{HTDR} areas are present, suggesting that using microarchitectural features, it is feasible to start the detection early during the execution instead of waiting for the program to end.